danmbeyah/Portfolio-Rebalancing/README.md

 3. Calendar + Threshold rebalancing

 # Disclosure
-This project is intended to be used to teach fundamentals of investment based on David E. Linton's book "Foundations of Investment Management: Mastering financial markets, asset classes, and investment strategies, " and does not reflect any Investment Manager's strategy.
+This project is intended to be used to teach fundamentals of investment based on David E. Linton's book "Foundations of Investment Management: Mastering financial markets, asset classes, and investment strategies." and does not reflect any Investment Manager's strategy.

+# References:
+1. The Best Practices of Portfolio Rebalancing: https://indexacapital.com/bundles/unaiadvisor/docs/papers/2010-Vanguard-Best-practices-for-portfolio-rebalancing.pdf
+2. Foundations of Investment Management: Mastering financial markets, asset classes, and investment strategies: https://www.amazon.com/Foundations-Investment-Management-Mastering-Strategies/dp/1604271655